TUDsun/CC-CSI/README.md

 Introduction
 ------------

-CC-CSI is a MATLAB-based package of the **cross-correlated contrast source inversion** algorithm.
+CC-CSI is a MATLAB-based package of the **Cross-Correlated Contrast Source Inversion** algorithm.
 This package inverts the [Fresnel data](http://www.fresnel.fr/3Ddatabase/) with multiple frequency components.

+- Constructing the cost functional of CC-CSI:

+	- data error + state error + **cross-correlated error**

-It also contains the MR-CSI (multiplicative-regularized CSI) and CSI algorithms.
-Comparison can be easily made to verify the advantage of introducing the so-called **cross-correlated error term**.
+This package also contains the MR-CSI (multiplicative-regularized CSI) and CSI algorithms for comparison.

 - See `INSTALL.md` for installation instruction.